Emirdağ

 Emirdağ is a town of Afyonkarahisar Province in Turkey, between the cities of Afyon and Eskişehir.
-It is the seat of Emirdağ District.
-Its population is 21,970 (2021).
+It is the seat of Emirdağ District.Emirdağ district has a total population of 43,484 according to the 2024 census.

 The mayor is Serkan Koyuncu (AKP).

 The Emir Mountains rise steeply behind the town.
 The region is vulnerable to earthquakes.
 The weather is very cold in winter.